 Look, I've been in this game for years.
 I've seen agencies waste time cold-calling businesses that don't need anything.
-But roofers with no website?
+But roofing contractors with no website?
 These are easy wins.

 The Real Impact

-Here's the thing: roofers aren't cheap.
+Here's the thing: roofing contractors aren't cheap.
 They make good money, and they know a website is an investment.
 Don't lowball yourself.

 Low End